JonFreer/ClimbingLog/Readme.md

 The api can be found at betterstreets.localhost/api/docs

 ## Update user to super-user

 `UPDATE "user" SET is_superuser = 't' WHERE id = '{id}';`

+## Optional

+For git hooks, install husky in the main directory

+      npm i